Texas Tech University

 Will I have to be online at specific times or can I work at any times that are convenient for me?

-• The vast majority of distance learning courses are asynchronous, meaning that you can work with course materials at any time convenient to you.
+• The majority of distance learning courses are asynchronous, meaning that you can work with course materials at any time convenient to you.
 As a distance student, you will be required to meet the same project deadlines and exam schedules as on-campus students.
-You will need good time management skills, therefore, in order to meet all of your assignment deadlines.
+You will need good time management skills, therefore, to meet all of your assignment deadlines.
 Asynchronous courses do NOT display a day or time in the course offerings schedule.

 Guidance for identifying asynchronous/synchronous determination is provided at https://www.depts.ttu.edu/coe/distance/coursesoffered.php